rjf7q/bls-data-exploration/README.md

 > The slight difference in wages might also indicate that the top earners in some fields may be women, even though more men hold high-paying roles in other industries.

-## Average Salary for the Top Occupations
+## (6) Average Salary Variance for the Top Occupations
+## How does the average salary vary across different occupation?

 <img align="center" width="900" height="350" src='graphics_images/top10_occ_annual_mean_wage_barchart.png'>

+- Fig 6.1: Bar chart depicting the top 10 occupations and their average annual mean wage

 ### Key Insights:

 This visualization covers the top 10 highest paying occupations and their average salaries.
 We can see that nurse anesthetics, computer and information research scientists, and architectural and engineering managers are some of the highest paying occupations in the nation.
+This matches the usual trend of tech and medical jobs having some of the highest salaries.
 The below visualization drills deeper with a box plot.

 <img align="center" width="900" height="550" src='graphics_images/top20_occ_annual_mean_wage_boxplot.png'>

+- Fig 6.2: Box plot showing the distribution of annual mean wages for the top 20 occupations.

 ### Key Insights:

 The top occupations mentioned above, [nurse anesthetics, computer and information research scientists, and architectural and engineering managers], are shown to have not only the highest annual wages but also the highest ranges of salaries amongst other professions.
 Even though Computer and Information Research Scientists have a higher max salary, their average salary is much lower than Nurse Anesthetics.
 So on average, Nurse Anesthetics will make more than Computer and Information Research Scientists, even if the latter profession has higher peaks.

-## High-Paid Individuals across different Age Groups
+## (7) Distribution of High-Paid Individuals across different Age Groups
+## How is the distribution of high-paid individuals across different age groups?

 <img align="center" width="900" height="350" src='graphics_images/count_high_paid_age_group_barchart.png'>

+- Fig 7.1: Bar chart showing the count of high-paid individuals by age

 ### Key Insights: